TheLevelUp/android-left-locked-gallery/README.md

 ============

-The left locked gallery is provided as a library project, so all you need to do is reference the library project in your main android project .
+The left locked gallery is provided as a library project, so all you need to do is reference the library project in your main android project.

 In XML: